Eventually and asymptotically positive semigroups on Banach lattices: Asymptotically positive resolvents

 \begin{remark} Note that if $\lambda_0\in\sigma(A)$ is a pole of the resolvent, then the growth condition \eqref{form:growth-condition} is fulfilled if and only if $\lambda_0$ is a simple pole. \end{remark}

 To state our main theorem of this section it will be useful to introduce the notion of asymptotic positivity not only for resolvents of unbounded operators, but also for powers of bounded operators.
-We recall that a bounded operator $T$ is called power bounded if the family $(T^n)_{n\in\bbN_0}$ is bounded.
+We recall that a bounded operator $T$ is called power bounded if the sequence $(T^n)_{n\in\bbN_0}$ is bounded with respect to the operator norm.

 \begin{definition} Let $T$ be a bounded linear operator on a complex Banach lattice $E$ with $\spr(T) > 0$ such that $\frac{T}{\spr(T)}$ is power bounded. \begin{enumerate}[\upshape (a)] \item We call $T$ \emph{individually asymptotically positive} if $\distPos{\frac{T^n}{\spr(T)^n}f} \to 0$ as $n \to \infty$ for every $f\in E_+$. \item We call $T$ \emph{uniformly asymptotically positive} if for each $\varepsilon > 0$ there is an $n_0 \in \bbN_0$ such that such that $\distPos{\frac{T^n}{r(T)^n}f} \le \varepsilon \|f\|$ for every $n \ge n_0$ and every $f \in E_+$. \end{enumerate} \end{definition}